Mircea Rednic: Managerial career

 In August 2009, Rednic went to coach abroad, first at Russian second league side Alania Vladikavkaz with whom he finished the championship in third place, thus failing to gain promotion to the Russian Premier League.
-From July 2010 until December 2011, he managed Khazar Lankaran in Azerbaijan where he recruited numerous Romanians, bringing nine Romanian players to the club.
-He managed to win the Azerbaijan Cup and finished the 2010–11 Azerbaijan Premier League season in second position.
+From July 2010 until December 2011, he managed Khazar Lankaran in Azerbaijan where he recruited numerous Romanians, bringing nine of them to the club.
+He managed to win the Azerbaijan Cup following a penalty shoot-out win over Inter Baku in the final, and finished the 2010–11 Azerbaijan Premier League season in second position.
 He was dismissed after a 1–0 loss to Inter Baku in the 15th round of the 2011–12 regular season.
 In March 2012, Rednic returned to Romania and signed a contract with Astra Ploiești until the end of the season.
 Afterwards, he decided not to continue with Astra, moving instead to their biggest rivals Petrolul Ploiești.
 In October 2012, Rednic left Petrolul to coach Standard Liège, bringing Romanian players Adrian Cristea and George Țucudean with him.
 He made his debut as The Reds coach in an away league game which ended with a 2–0 victory against Genk that was the only team unbeaten in the previous 12 rounds of the season.
 During that game, he wore a tie gifted to him by the club in 1996, when he was a player who had spent five years at Standard.
 Despite an emphatic 7–1 aggregate win over Gent in the Europa League qualification play-off, Rednic's contract was not extended at the end of the season.
 He explicitly attributed his sacking to a conflict between him and club's chairman Roland Duchâtelet who wanted a "marionette" instead of a coach.